erikjanderson/SGC-Enhancement-Suite/README.md

 ## Generate and Export an Import Summary
 The SGC Enhancement Suite aims to add more visibility to the data you are importing through Service Graph Connectors.
 One of the ways it can do this is by allowing you to export a CSV summary of an import set that goes row by row of the set going into detail which CMDB records were created or if any IRE errors were encountered.
 The CSV can be exported so that it can be shared more easily as well as not prevent you from performing a rollback after the transform completes.

-To generate this export, navigate to the Transform History that you have run through the SGC Enhancment Suite.
+To generate this export, navigate to the Transform History that you have run through the SGC Enhancement Suite.
 Click the **[SGC Enhance] Get Import Summary** UI Action to begin generating the file.
 This process happens in the background so it may take between a few seconds or a few minutes depending on the size of the import.

 ![](Docs/GetImportSummary.png)